-If there is no mobile home rent control where you live, the park owner can charge any rent they want.
-A park owner may increase your rent, but only if:
+If there is no mobile home rent control where you live, a park owner can only increase your rent if:

-• All other park tenants get the same rent increase, and the park owner sends park tenants a rent increase notice that says that the tenancy ends in 30 days, and what the new rent amount will be.

-The rent increase is illegal if:

-- The park owner does not give you correct written notice, or - The rent increase is based on a park rule that is unreasonable or unfair.
+- All other park tenants get the same rent increase, and - The owner sends park tenants a rent increase notice saying that the tenancy ends in 30 days and what the new rent amount will be. - Rent increases are illegal if: - The park owner does not give you correct written notice, or - The rent increase is based on a park rule that is unreasonable or unfair.